-Evangelicals pretty much participate in most everything unless it is blatantly immoral.
+Evangelicals pretty much participate in most anything unless it is blatantly immoral.
 But they tend to go along with most everything else.

-And, while I generally agree with the Fundamentalist position on most things, the doctrine of Separation is a tricky one.
+Generally, I agree with the Fundamentalist position on most things; but the doctrine of Separation is a tricky one.
 Because if we try to Separate from a group or an individual and we don’t do it in love and according to the Word of God, then we are in error.

 But it is also wrong for the Evangelical to avoid applying Separation when they should.
 And, sadly, Evangelicals don’t generally have the spiritual backbone to take a clear position against error.
 And generally avoid any consideration let alone discussion of biblical Separation from error.

-So, as with all things in this Christian life, we must learn to walk in the Spirit.
+So, as with all things in this Christian life, we must learn to walk in the Spirit to properly live.

 A Simple Approach